-Figure 5-4: OSN3 Module LEDs
+Table 5-6: OSN3 Module LEDs Description

 Item Label Color State Description 1 + Green Flashing Hardware normal operation.
 Red On Hardware fault (over-temperature or excess voltage feed).
 2 3 Red On When lit during boot-up, indicates power failure.
-Flashir Flashing Processor over-temperature above 100°C. If LEDs 0, 1, and 2 are also flashing, there is a processor over-temperature above 125°C and as a result, the module shuts down. - Off Normal operation.
-3 2 Red On When lit during boot-up, indicates clock failure.
+Flashing Processor over-temperature above 100°C. If LEDs 0, 1, and 2 are also flashing, there is a processor over-temperature above 125°C and as a result, the module shuts down. - Off Normal operation.
+3 3 2 2 Red On When lit during boot-up, indicates clock failure.
 Flashing Chipset over-temperature above 105°C. If LEDs 0, 1, and 3 are also flashing, there is a processor over-temperature above 125°C and as a result, the module shuts down. - Off Normal operation.
-4 4 1 On When lit during boot-up, indicates a hardware reset.
+4 1 1 Red On When lit during boot-up, indicates a hardware reset.
 Flashing Processor over-temperature above 125°C and as a result, OSN3 shuts down (if LEDs 0, 2, and 3 are also flashing) - Off Normal operation.
+5 0 0 Red On When lit up during boot-up, indicates a BIOS boot failure.
+Flashing Processor over-temperature above 125°C and as a result, OSN3 shuts down (if LEDs 1, 2, and 3 are also flashing) - Off Normal operation.